-- Issuance of a COA by the HDC, to the Building Official - Issuance of a Notice to Proceed by the HDC, to the Building Official.
-A Notice to Proceed is the written permission to issue a permit for work that is inappropriate and that adversely affects a resource, pursuant to a finding under Section 399.205(6) of Public Act 169 of 1970, as amended. - · Denial of the permit application by the HDC.
+- · Issuance of a COA by the HDC, to the Building Official - Issuance of a Notice to Proceed by the HDC, to the Building Official.
+A Notice to Proceed is the written permission to issue a permit for work that is inappropriate and that adversely affects a resource, pursuant to a finding under Section 399.205(6) of Public Act 169 of 1970, as amended.
+There are only certain conditions under which a Notice to Proceed can be issued as defined by Public Act 169.
+See appendix for the list of circumstances in which a Notice to Proceed can be issued. - Denial of the permit application by the HDC.
 Denial is the written rejection of a permit application for work that is inappropriate and that adversely affects a resource.
+If a project is denied, the applicant can revise it so that it meets the Standards and the design guidelines and then reapply to the HDC.